ijmeals/maybe96/table-of-contents/holy-spirit.md

 ask me what i'm doing

-answer is
+the answer would be

+discovering

-discovering what i am not
+what i am as well as what i am not

 trying to determine